Graduate Certificate: Gender, Sexuality and Women's Studies

 About the Certificate

 All students complete the same course requirements to earn the certificate.
-And all certificate students join and benefit from a community of graduate students and faculty committed to the study of gender and sexuality in a wide range of disciplines.
+Everyone in the program joins and benefits from a community of graduate students and faculty committed to the study of gender and sexuality in a wide range of disciplines.

-Time Limit for Completion of Certificate Coursework: 3 years
+Time Limit for Completion of Certificate Coursework: 3 years, with coursework completed in any order in that 3-year period

 Campus Location: Main